splunk/observability-workshop/content/en/apm/docs/pet-clinic/rum.md

 Hamburger Menu >> RUM

-You should see some of the Spring PetClinic urls showing up in the UI
+You should see some of the Spring PetClinic URLs showing up in the UI